PiggyPigCute/PigEdit/README.md

 * `[Pos1]` button to set the first position at your current position
 * `[Pos2]` button to set the second position at your current position

+### Frame

+There are two ways to display the selected area.
+The first way uses particles (red particles at first position and blue particles at second one), the second way displays wide pannels (named "frame") and cover the whole area.
+The second way is easier to understand and vizualize but less optimized.
+You can switch display using `/function _pig:frame` or modify the value of `.selection_frame` in score `pigedit.settings` (editable with `/function _pig:settings`, `0` means display with particles and `1` means display with frame).

+Morever, when you use the second way, the frame doesn't display when the area is very huge.
+More precisely, when the size (number of block) of the area is bigger than the value of `.max_frame_size` in the score `pigedit.settings` (editable with `/function _pig:settings`, default value is `1000000`).

 ## Build

 `/function _pig:fill`: Fill the selected area with your SelectedBloc (bloc in your hand)  ⟨🎭⟩⟨🎨⟩